 How popular is the baby name Nathaniel in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Nathaniel and check out all the blog posts that mention the name Nathaniel.
+Plus, check out all the blog posts that mention the name Nathaniel.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Daniel, Dionis, Peter, Stephen, Judith, Susanna, Anna, Mehitable, Hepzibah, Paul

 Which of the above names do you like best?
 Are there any you don’t like at all?

 *Dionis’s name is evidently a truncated form of Dionysia, which derives from Dionysius, which originally referred to a devotee of the Greek god Dionysos.
 The names Dennis and Denise are also derivatives of Dionysius.

 **Nantucket’s Oldest House, also called the Jethro Coffin House, was built in 1686 as a wedding gift for Jethro Coffin.